 In 2019, the nationwide event Tuia 250 commemorates 250 years since Captain Cook encountered Māori in New Zealand.
-Go paperless with our Tuia 250 Digital Activities resource and dive deep into this important part of New Zealand’s collective history.
+Go paperless with our New Zealand Explorers Digital WebQuest resource and dive deep into this important part of New Zealand’s collective history.
 Learn about Māui fishing up New Zealand, Pacific explorers such as Kupe, European explorers Tasman and Cook, the significance of navigator Tupaia, early meetings, violence and conflict between Māori and Europeans, and the 2019 Tuia 250 commemorations.

 This Google Slides resource includes 18 topics that weave through Aotearoa exploration, and 33 interactive, higher-order thinking follow up tasks.
 Students hunt for information in the web links provided and use this information to complete the engaging activities.

 British English is used throughout this resource e.g. colour.
 Use this resource on Chromebooks, iPads, Android Tablets, and other devices!
 This resource would also be suitable for Year, Five, Year Six, Year Seven and Eight learners.

 In this New Zealand Explorers Digital WebQuest resource you will receive:

 1. 18 topics including web links and interactive activities